WendyOkoli/WendyOkoli/README.md

 # 💫 About Me:
-An AWS and Azure Cloud Practitioner<br><br>I'm currently working on becoming a certified Solutions Architect with AWS.<br><br>n I'm open to collaborating on innovative solutions that address complex challenges, leveraging the latest technologies and best practices<br><br>I'm looking to land a Solutions Architect intern role in the tech industry to apply my skills in software development and problem-solving and contribute to cutting-edge projects while learning from experienced professionals.<br><br>I'm currently learning Python
+I'm an AWS and Azure Cloud Practitioner.<br><br>I'm currently working on becoming a certified Solutions Architect with AWS.<br><br>n I'm open to collaborating on innovative solutions that address complex challenges, leveraging the latest technologies and best practices<br><br>I'm looking to land a Solutions Architect intern role in the tech industry to apply my skills in software development and problem-solving and contribute to cutting-edge projects while learning from experienced professionals.<br><br>I'm currently learning Python

 ## 🌐 Socials: